Ene-Daniele/Homing-Circle/README.md

 # Homing-Circle
 A red point the user can move around with the arrow keys, and a cyan point that will follow the red point at a consistent speed across the stage.
+> I have never in my life done so much math for a coding project, so much trigonometry...